I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 Lake View Cemetery is more than 150 years old, and was designed to mimic the great Victorian garden cemeteries of Europe.
 You’ll therefore always find gorgeous landscaping to enjoy, no matter when you visit.
 In fall, keep an eye out for oaks and beeches, but also the Japanese maples, which turn a brilliant red in autumn.

-11. Take the kids to Boo at the Zoo
+11. Take the kids trick-or-treating at the Zoo

-The Cleveland Metroparks Zoo’s annual “Boo at the Zoo” is one of the most popular Halloween traditions for families.
-Kids are encouraged to come in costumes, and can trick-or-treat around the zoo and enjoy all sorts of themed events and activities.
+The Cleveland Metroparks Zoo’s “Trick-or-treat Fest” is back for a second year.
+This daytime event is family-friendly, and kids are encouraged to come in costumes.
+They can trick-or-treat around the zoo and enjoy all sorts of themed events and activities.

 12. See the Spooky Pooch Parade in Lakewood